Cleaning Laboratory Glassware

 The bacterial denitrifier method sample vials require a special cleaning method because of the oil used to lubricate the septum on the autosampler.

-- Cover the bottom of a RED dish with 100% Micro-90 and cover vials with hot water.
+- Cover the bottom of a red dish tub with 100% Micro-90 and cover vials with hot water.

 - Completely submerge empty vials, make sure most air is out of each vial and soak for 10-20 minutes.

-- Transfer, and completely submerge the vials into the second RED tub of soapy water.
+- Transfer, and completely submerge the vials into the second red dish tub of soapy water.

 - Clean the inside/outside of the glassware thoroughly with a brush/sponge.

 - Rinse vials thoroughly and feel with bare hands for grease.
 If grease is still present, rewash the vials.
-If they feel clean, continue from step 4 as with normal glassware.
+If they feel clean, continue with step 4 of the Cleaning Glassware procedure.
+When you are at the muffle furnace stage, wrap 20-30 vials with foil into a brick shape and then place them in the furnace.

 - Follow glassware steps 1-6.